Readify/madskillz/Engineering.md

 ## Senior Engineer
 > I am a consultant with a specific technical speciality, an architect, and a communicator and a problem solver.
 I am the go-to person in my technology area and am known outside of Readify for it.
 I represent the technical brilliance that Readify brings to the market.

-#### I am known for my deep knowledge in my area(s) of specialisation
-- I have extensive community engagement via my specialisation area.
-This may include speaking at conferences and user groups, writing books or blog posts, answering StackOverflow or forum questions, being an MVP or more.
-- I contribute to open source projects related to my specialisation and/or I am a greatly desired team member for Readify projects that require skillz in my area of specialisation.
-- Customers seek out Readify because of my reputation.
-- Internally, my Readify colleagues regard me as an expert in my area of specialisation and ask for my advice.

 #### I am broader than my specialisation and more than a Senior Developer
 - I have a wide understanding of software development technology and practices, backed by extensive practical experience.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, performance, concurrency and maintainability into consideration.